LIST: School, business closures due to winter storm

 - SouthCoast Health will be closed Thursday, Jan.
 4.

+- Vidalia Pediatric Clinic and Tots To Teens Medical Center in Vidalia will be open Thursday, Jan.
+4 at 8 a.m.

-- All West Rehab and Sports Medicine clinics will be closed Wednesday and reopen at noon on Thursday.
+- All West Rehab and Sports Medicine clinics to reopen at noon on Thursday.

-- YMCA of Coastal Georgia operations canceled on Wednesday, January 3rd for the following: Bryan County: Richmond Hill YMCA will be closed.
+- YMCA of Coastal Georgia operations canceled on Wednesday, Jan.
+3 for the following: Bryan County: Richmond Hill YMCA will be closed.
 No Fun Club or childcare.; Bulloch County: The Statesboro Family YMCA will be closed.; Chatham County: All Chatham County YMCA facilities are closed.
-(Habersham, Islands, Tybee, West Chatham).; Pryme Tyme is cancelled.; West Chatham and Habersham YMCA Full Day Child Care is closed.
+(Habersham, Islands, Tybee, West Chatham).; Pryme Tyme is canceled.; West Chatham and Habersham YMCA Full Day Child Care is closed.
 No holiday camp or Mothers Morning Out will be offered.; Effingham County: The Effingham YMCA will be closed.
 No Holiday camp or Mothers Morning Out will be offered.; Glynn County: The Golden Isles YMCA will be closed.
 YMCA Full Day Child Care is closed.
-No holiday camp or Mothers Morning Out will be offered.; Liberty County: The Liberty County YMCA will be closed.; AM and PM Pryme Tyme is cancelled.
-No Holiday Camp will be offered.; McIntosh County: The McIntosh YMCA will be closed.; Pryme Tyme is cancelled.
+No holiday camp or Mothers Morning Out will be offered.; Liberty County: The Liberty County YMCA will be closed.; AM and PM Pryme Tyme is canceled.
+No Holiday Camp will be offered.; McIntosh County: The McIntosh YMCA will be closed.; Pryme Tyme is canceled.

 If you would like to add a closing to the list, please send us an email at newsrelease@wtoc.com with the name of the school, date of closure and your official title with the district, school, business, etc.